-The night I made this soup, I asked Jesse what he wanted for dinner.
+The night I made this chicken spaghetti soup, I asked Jesse what he wanted for dinner.
 He suggested spaghetti squash with meat sauce, but I told him I didn’t feel like spaghetti.
 We’d been having it for dinner quite a bit and I felt like I needed a break.
 What’s funny, is that the recipe I whipped up is basically a thinner and soupier spaghetti sauce with squash noodles mixed in.
 Hence the name, spaghetti soup.
 So, I ended up eating a variation of spaghetti anyway.
-I guess I must have wanted it unconsciously.
+I guess I must have wanted it unconsciously!

 - 1 lb ground chicken

-- 1 Tbsp grass-fed ghee
+- 1 Tbsp grass-fed ghee or butter

 - 1 medium onion, chopped